yuanfang-chen/sccache/README.md

 - add a feature "dist-http" to use http instead of https for the server
 - reimplement `rewrite_includes_only`
 - miscellaneous others
+- the release builds of this repo has the feature "dist-http" enabled.

 sccache - Shared Compilation Cache